NCodeGroup/NCode.Disposables/README.md

 [![Nuget](https://img.shields.io/nuget/v/NCode.Disposables.svg)](https://www.nuget.org/packages/NCode.Disposables/)

 # NCode.Disposables
-This library provides a set of useful IDisposable implementations.
+This library provides a set of useful `IDisposable` and `IAsyncDisposable` implementations.
+For brevity, the `IDisposable` interface is used in the examples below, but the same implementations are available for `IAsyncDisposable` as well.

 ## Disposable Empty
 Provides an implementation of `IDisposable` that is empty and performs nothing (i.e. nop) when `Dispose` is called.